 Livable and practical plans start at under 600 square feet and range up to well over 2,000 square feet

 A visual design tool helps you decide where and how to splurge on optional finishes and features

 Limited virtual tours and photos available

 If you’re shopping for an economical home but don’t want to sacrifice options, consider the portfolio of brands that are part of Commodore Corporation.
-This modular home manufacturer conglomerate operates a network of factories that build and deliver homes in more than 32 states.
-You can shop for a basic bungalow of just 600 square feet or find a more expansive home for a growing family that spans up to 4,000 square feet.
+This modular home manufacturer conglomerate operates a network of factories that build and deliver homes in 31 states.
+You can shop for a basic bungalow of just 600 square feet or find a more expansive home for a growing family that spans over 2,000 square feet.

 Quality building materials and processes are standard, but you can also upgrade your home as far as your budget allows with optional finishes.
 To help visualize the impact of upgraded selections, Commodore offers a virtual design tool, referred to as the inHouse Experience.
 Savvy shoppers can use this tool to see which options will give them the biggest bang for their buck.